Korgen Municipality

 Korgen is a former municipality in Nordland county, Norway.
 The 625.5 km2 municipality existed from 1918 until its dissolution in 1964.
 The municipality included the central part of what is now Hemnes Municipality, centered around the river Røssåga.
+It was located in the traditional district of Helgeland.
 The administrative centre was the village of Korgen where Korgen Church is located.

-History
+Prior to its dissolution in 1964, the 625.5 km2 municipality was the 161st largest by area out of the 689 municipalities in Norway.
+Korgen Municipality was the 294th most populous municipality in Norway with a population of about 3,105.
+The municipality's population density was 5 PD/km2 and its population had increased by 9.7% over the previous 10-year period.

+General information

 The municipality of Korgen was established on 1 July 1918 when it was separated from the large Hemnes Municipality.
 Initially, the municipality had 1,369 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Korgen (population: 3,033) was merged with Hemnes Municipality (population: 1,352), the southern district of Sør-Rana Municipality (population: 934), and the far northern part of Hattfjelldal Municipality (population: 168) to create a new, larger Hemnes Municipality.
+On 1 January 1964, Korgen Municipality (population: 3,033) was merged with Hemnes Municipality (population: 1,352), the southern district of Sør-Rana Municipality (population: 934), and the far northern part of Hattfjelldal Municipality (population: 168) to create a new, larger Hemnes Municipality.

 Name

 The municipality (originally the parish) is named after the old Korgen farm since the first Korgen Church was built there.
 The name is probably derived from the word korga which means "extension".
 This is likely referring to the location of the farm, on a long, wide peninsula surrounded on three sides by the river Røssåga.